7 Warm Weather Weight Loss Blunders to AvoidArticle posted in: Lifestyle

 Better choice: If you want to enjoy a drink or two, at least alternate each one with fizzy seltzer over ice with a lime wedge.
 You still get to chill with your friends, but limit how many extra calories you get.

 Better choice: Pick grain or bean salads instead of the creamy ones.
-Even better, get your barbecue fix with these delicious options on the Nutrisystem menu >
+Even better, get your barbecue fix with these delicious options on the Nutrisystem menu! >

-With so many fresh vegetables in season and abundant in summer, salads are never more appealing.
+With so many fresh vegetables in season and abundant in spring and summer, salads are never more appealing.
 And there’s no reason not to enjoy as much of the non-starchy veggies as you’d like.
 Just beware of bottled dressings that are laden with fat or non-fat dressings flavored with extra sugar.
 They lay on the empty calories, turning your healthy salad into a nutritional mistake.

 Better choice: Use light vinaigrette or even better, just drizzle on a little vinegar infused with herbs such as tarragon.
-Or try one of these five simple but tasty homemade dressings >
+Or try one of these five simple but tasty homemade dressings! >

 You may not be a kid anymore, but when you hear the jingle of the bell as the ice cream truck comes down your block you may still want to go running.
 Or maybe you’re just craving a cool treat on a sweltering day.
 Before you go to the ice cream shop, consider that a small cone of soft-serve adds more than 120 calories to your diet.
 Surprisingly, frozen yogurt can have even more—150 calories or more per serving at the big chains.

 Better choice: Your Nutrisystem weight loss plan offers you satisfyingly cool treats, like ice cream sandwiches and fudge bars.
 Each is made according to the strict standards of dietitians, so you stay on track to your weight loss goal.
-Click here to check out some of the awesome frozen treats >
+Click here to check out some of the awesome frozen treats! >